2018 Australian ball-tampering scandal: Findings

 Bancroft was found to be a party to the plan to tamper with the ball, that he carried out Warner's instructions, tried to conceal the evidence and made statements to mislead match officials and the public.
 He received a nine-month suspension from "all international and domestic cricket" and he "will not be considered for team leadership positions until a minimum of 12 months after the conclusion of [his suspension] from international and domestic cricket.
 Any consideration of future leadership would be conditional on acceptance by fans and the public, form and authority among the playing group."

 As well, "[a]ll three players will be permitted to play club cricket and will be encouraged to do so to maintain links with the cricket community.
 In addition, all three players will be required to undertake 100 hours of voluntary service in community cricket."

 Ahead of the decision, Smith and Warner had stepped down as captains of the Rajasthan Royals and Sunrisers Hyderabad respectively in the 2018 Indian Premier League (IPL).
 On 28 March 2018, the Board of Control for Cricket in India (BCCI) announced that neither Smith nor Warner would be able to play in the 2018 IPL.

 Bancroft was contracted to play for English side Somerset in the 2018 County Championship season.
 On 29 March 2018, Somerset announced that "Bancroft will not be our overseas player for the 2018 season" and that "the club's best interests were at the centre of our decision".
-Western Australian Cricket Association CEO Christina Matthews confirmed that under their current rules Bancroft cannot play grade cricket because of his suspension.
-However, she added, a rule change is under consideration.
+Western Australian Cricket Association CEO Christina Matthews confirmed that under their current rules Bancroft could not play grade cricket because of his suspension.
+However, she added, a rule change was under consideration.

 Sutherland specifically addressed repeatedly broadcast footage of coach Darren Lehmann.
-It showed him on a walkie-talkie to 12th man Peter Handscomb at the side of the field after the vision of Bancroft was broadcast.
+It showed him on a walkie-talkie to 12th man Peter Handscomb at the side of the field after the visual of Bancroft was broadcast.
 Hanscomb then ran onto the field to speak with Bancroft.
 Sutherland said that the CA investigators were satisfied that Lehmann "sent a message to say 'What in the hell is going on?'– he didn't use 'hell', he used another word", referring to an expletive and that he was not aware of the plan.